Doctorin' the Tardis: Ford Timelord

-Credit for the "Talent" behind the song was attributed not to Drummond (Time Boy) and Cauty (Lord Rock) but to "Ford Timelord", Cauty's 1968 Ford Galaxie American police car reg plate "WGU 18G", formerly known as the JAMsmobile.
-The car, which had previously appeared on the cover of The JAMs' album Who Killed The JAMs?, was thematically tailored to The JAMs, depicting their 'pyramid blaster' emblem on its doors and the number 23 on its roof; it was also Cauty's daily driver.
+Credit for the "Talent" behind the song was attributed not to Drummond (Time Boy) and Cauty (Lord Rock) but to "Ford Timelord", Cauty's 1968 Ford Custom American police car reg plate "WGU 18G", formerly known as the JAMsmobile.
+The car, which had previously appeared on the cover of the JAMs' album Who Killed The JAMs?, was thematically tailored to the JAMs, depicting their 'pyramid blaster' emblem on its doors and the number 23 on its roof; it was also Cauty's daily driver.
 Cauty and Drummond claimed that Ford gave them instructions on how to make the record.
 Ford featured prominently on the sleeve of "Doctorin' the Tardis", where he is quoted as saying "Hi!
 I'm Ford Timelord.
 I'm a car, and I've made a record", and "...I mixed and matched some tunes we all know and love, got some mates down and made this record.
 Sounds like a hit to me".
 Promotion of the single centred around Ford Timelord who was even "interviewed" on television.

 The "Doctorin' the Tardis" music video features Ford Timelord driving around the countryside in pursuit of some rather crudely designed Daleks, his wailing siren audible throughout.
 The music video was filmed in central Wiltshire, England.
 Two of Wiltshire's landmarks, the Cherhill White Horse and the Lansdowne Monument, can be seen in the video.
-The video was filmed in part at the now defunct RAF Yatesbury, a Royal Air Force base in Wiltshire, and—according to The Timelords—cost in the region of £8,000 to make.
+The video was filmed in part at the now defunct RAF Yatesbury, a Royal Air Force base in Wiltshire, and—according to the Timelords—cost in the region of £8,000 to make.